harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - Pronouns ans anaphora (e.g. itself)
 - Determiners (e.g. articles and numerals)
 - Prepositions
+- Conjunctions

+But also:
 - Complementizers (e.g. that, for, if...)
-- Conjunctions
 - Negations
 - Auxiliaries (is, do, have, to)
 - Modal verbs (will, would, shall, should, can, could)